What is Chuck's method of Bible study?

 It is best if you have a study Bible that has paragraph notations as well as footnotes that help you understand the difficult sections of Scripture.
-You will want to get some of the modern, reliable, and readable translations, versions, and paraphrases—preferably in hardcover, leather, leatherlike, or bonded leather.
 Thankfully, there are several excellent versions and paraphrases of the Bible available today, which will enlighten your understanding of the meaning of the biblical text.
-For casual reading, you may wish to use The Message, The New Living Bible, and/or the New King James version.

-While it is not the most readable, the New American Standard Version Ryrie Study Bible is very helpful, especially for a serious, in-depth study of the Scriptures.
-Always remember that some Bibles present a nearly word-for-word translation from the Hebrew, Aramaic, and Greek texts into English, while others offer a looser, more contemporary rendering.
-Both are helpful as you seek a fuller, more complete grasp of the Holy Scriptures in your Bible study.
+In his own study, Chuck also uses the New American Standard Bible for its nearly word-for-word translation from the Hebrew, Aramaic, and Greek texts into English.
+Other translations offer a looser, more contemporary rendering, which can be helpful to clarify meaning.
+Both styles are helpful as you seek a fuller, more complete grasp of the Holy Scriptures in your Bible study.

 A concordance is a must.
 It is an alphabetical listing of all the words in the Bible and of all the verses in which they appear.